tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/firmware-and-software-versions.md

 injected).
 However, this requires access to the original unmodified firmware for comparison, and may require reverse-engineering skills to understand proprietary code formats and logic.

+## What the version report cannot settle

+A version that diverges from the baseline has two innocent readings before a hostile one: an update the baseline has not caught up to, or an update applied but never recorded.
+The update history separates them, an engineering-tool log and a Maximo entry naming who applied what and when sit behind a legitimate change, and their absence is what turns a divergence into a question.
+The harder case is the firmware that reports its old version while running new code, where the report itself is the thing in doubt; there the version number decides nothing, and only the signature or hash read back from the device, or behaviour that betrays a version the device denies running, tells the two apart.

+Firmware changes seldom and only through a documented update, so the baseline is quiet and a version off it is a rare event, its common innocent cause a record not yet caught up rather than routine churn.
+The mismatch, two origins:

+    A DEVICE REPORTS A VERSION OFF ITS BASELINE ───────────────────────────────────────────
+                    LEGITIMATE UPDATE         │  UNAUTHORISED MODIFICATION
+    update record   engineering log + Maximo   │  none signature/hash  verifies                  │  fails, or never checked behaviour       matches the version       │  betrays a version it denies version string  truthful                  │  may report the old, run new

 *Last updated: 13 July 2026*